-Our Fundraising Officer is able to support parishes with Planned Giving campaigns and can also offer help and advice to those wishing to implement contactless giving solutions.
 Grants for parish projects can be sought from a number of grant making bodies, whether for the church or hall.
-If your parish has any upcoming property projects or community projects, it may be eligible for funding.
-Please contact our Fundraising Officer, detailing your project, to see if you are able to apply for funding.
+If your parish has any upcoming property projects or community projects, it may be eligible for funding from a range of organisations - including the National Lottery Awards for All initiative which offers finding from £300 - £20,000.

-Following extensive research and close discussion with other Dioceses, Arundel & Brighton recommend the CollecTin + Sum-Up and Dona + Sum Up devices as a cost-effective way of taking contactless and chip & pin, fully Gift Aidable donations.
+Following extensive research and close discussion with other dioceses, Arundel & Brighton recommends Dona contactless giving devices as a cost-effective way of taking contactless and chip & pin, fully Gift Aidable donations.
 The documents below explore contactless giving in greater depth.
-If your parish is interested in finding out more, please contact our Fundraising Officer; T: 01273 859705 or E: firstname.lastname@example.org
+If your parish is interested in finding out more, please contact Dona directly, who will be happy to support and advise.

 The Covid-19 pandemic has caused significant hardship to people across our Diocese leaving many members of our community unable to buy food and sanitary necessities for themselves or their wider family.
 Our Supermarket Voucher Hardship Scheme has helped more 1,500 families, and 100 individuals so far, providing essential items for over 3,000 children and 2,000 adults living in or at risk of poverty.